microlinkhq/www/src/pages/docs/sdk/integrations/jekyll.md

 <Microlink url='https://www.theverge.com/2016/4/1/11342104/tesla-model-3-announcement-photos' size='large' />

-If you want to customize the style, it can be done using [CSS Classnames](/docs/sdk/getting-started/considerations/#css-classnames).
+If you want to customize the style, it can be done using [CSS variables](https://microlink.io/docs/sdk/getting-started/styling#css-variables) or [CSS classes](/docs/sdk/getting-started/styling#css-classes).